 Lisa became an active member of the Parish CWL and has never looked back.
 Lisa truly never knew what was missing from her faith and life, until her involvement grew with the CWL.
 Her love of Christ and our Blessed Mother grew exponentially through her Spiritual Adviser, Spiritual Development Chair, and the works of the CWL.

 In the last 5 years, Lisa has taken the Catholic Women’s Leadership Foundation Course, is now a board of director for the CWLF, handling communications.
 Lisa also took the Laudato Si’ Animator’s course.
-She is on the National 5-year Strategic Marketing Group, the new Effective Communication Marketing Group, and the website redesign ad-hoc committee.
-She is also on the sub-committee for the Ontario Spiritual Development Chair The Beatitudes and Corporal Acts of Mercy are lived very evidently through the actions and involvement of the CWL.
+She is on the National 5-year Strategic Marketing Group, Effective Communication Marketing Group, and the website redesign ad-hoc committee.
+She is also on the sub-committee for the Ontario Communications Chair The Beatitudes and Corporal Acts of Mercy are lived very evidently through the actions and involvement of the CWL.

 Ottawa Diocesan President